 I wasn’t a top student at high school (or at university), but I was passionate and determined.
 I found out what subjects I needed in order to enrol for a Bachelor of Science degree, and I stuck at it.
 At the end of the day, its been hard work, passion and a bit of luck too!

-I guess in high school I thought all I needed was biology!
-I never thought I would need maths or English (other than to get into a university) or public speaking skills.
-I was wrong!
+During high school I thought all I needed was biology!
+I never thought I would need Maths or English (other than to get into a university) or public speaking skills.
+But, I was wrong!
 If I had a do-over, I would go back and major in maths and biology instead of just biology.
 And I guess I would have paid more attention to my English teacher!

 I’d have to say echinoderms, specifically urchins.
 I love the spines, tube feet and pedicellaria.
 And for some species, their grazing abilities are incredible!

 A current favourite (it does change from time to time) is the flower urchin, Toxopneustes pileolus.
 This is because they are very pretty, yet simultaneously extremely dangerous!

 Good moment – there are so many, but probably diving in kelp forests off Cape Town and night diving to count lobsters in the Seychelles.